furkanturac/DI-501-Term-Project/README.md

 ## AI Usage Statement

-Generative AI tools were used for language editing and as an aid during the literature search.
-All content was reviewed and verified by the author.
+Generative AI tools were used for language editing and as an aid during the literature search, and also visualising the data in the code, All content was reviewed and verified by the author.

 ## Licence

 Code in this repository is released under the MIT licence.
-The SPD dataset is distributed by its original authors under CC-BY-4.0;
+The SPD dataset is distributed by its original authors under CC-BY-4.0.
-please cite both the dataset and the companion paper, as listed in `reports/references.bib`.